 A catalog-merchant store is scheduled to open Aug.
 23 inside the Golf Etc. store in the Old Firehouse building at 66 E. Main St., according to the store owner and a spokesman for J.C.
 Penney Co.
 Inc. from its headquarters in Plano, Texas.

 "Our merchant program is where we go into an existing business and they manage the catalog desk," said Tim Lyons, a public relations coordinator who handles store openings and closings.
 "Customers will be able to place orders, buy catalogs and pick up their merchandise, saving shipping and handling."

-It benefits the merchants as well because they see increased traffic in their stores, he said.
+It benefits the merchants as well, because they see increased traffic in their store, he said.